alphagov/verify-eidas-trust-anchor/README.md

 GOV.UK Verify expresses these anchors as [JSON Web Keys (JWK)](https://tools.ietf.org/html/rfc7517) and serves them signed in compact [JSON Web Signature (JWS)](https://tools.ietf.org/html/rfc7515) format.

+### About Connector Metadata Signer

+eIDAS specifies that we can only sign with RSASSA-PSS or ECDSA.
+Since our keys are RSA keys, we decided to go with the RSASSA-PSS algorithm.

+However, since xmlsectool does not support RSASSA-PSS, we had to create this signer to sign Connector Metadata.

+Further work can probably be done to parameterise the signing algorithm that will enable this tool to sign any metadata, and bring the metadata signing process inline with this one.

+## This tool
 This tool can:
+* Operate on Trust Anchors
   * generate trust anchors from a country's certificate
   * aggregate many trust anchors together
   * sign the aggregated anchors into a full signed trust anchor
   * print a full signed trust anchor to show its constituent keys
+* Operate on Connector Metadata
+  * sign the metadata using RSASSA-PSS algorithm and validate the signed signature.
+    * Currently it is unable to sign using the smartcard

 ## Build